 Cost of Living: “How Do People Afford This?!”

 Another challenge that hit me hard was the high cost of living in Japan.
-From rent to groceries to utility bills, everything seemed so expensive compared to what I was used to back home.
+From rent to groceries to utility bills, everything seemed expensive compared to what I was used to back home.
 When I first moved here, I was shocked at how much I was paying just to survive.
 In cities like Tokyo or even Nagano, rent can eat up a large chunk of your salary, and the cost of necessities can add up quickly.

 At first, I struggled to make ends meet.
 There were times when I had to live on a very tight budget, skipping meals out with friends or avoiding certain expenses just to stay afloat.
 I even tightened my belt too much just to save money to send to my family, and some friends asking or borrowing money and to buy simple souvenirs for my relatives and friends.
 And let’s not even talk about the bills—the utilities, the insurance, the taxes… (you do your research) it all felt overwhelming!